arielsanchezmora/vDocumentation/README.md

 Get-ESXNetworking  _#Document networking configuration info such as NICs, vSwitches, VMKernel interfaces_
 Get-ESXStorage  _#Document storage information and configuration such as iSCSI, FibreChannel, Datastores, Multipathing_

+_Each one of those scripts will create a Excel file on the path where PowerShell was running with a name and timestamp.
+You can customize CSV or Excel output, path, and whether it takes information from all vCenter or cluster/host with switches (read below)_

 ## Upgrading from a previous version

 _If the prompt returns without doing anything, you are running latest._